An SQL text by Erland Sommarskog, SQL Server MVP.

 Above I have mixed ABASQL and AbaPerls.
 ABASQL is just the command-line interface to the AbaPerls file-loading process which is also used by DBBUILD that builds an empty database and the update scripts you can generate with AbaPerls.

 There are a couple of more features worth mentioning.
 The tool INSFILGEN permits you to generate INSERT-files for pre-loaded data from Excel books.
 And the tools SSGREP and SSREPLACE permits you to search and replace source code under version control (TFS or SourceSafe), ignoring comments in the source code.
+There is also a tool VCDBLOAD so that you can load all your source code into a fulltext-indexed database for more efficient searching.

 Just so you know it: AbaPerls is command-line only.
 There is no GUI.